ECS189E/project-f19-ucdaviszenly/Milestone1.md

 ### View Controllers
 * Homeview
   1. a map view using google map show locations of user and user's friend
-  2. one button for login, one button to showing friends if user has already log in, one button showing the current location
+  2. one button for login, one button to showing friends if user has already log in, one button showing the current location.
 * ChooseLoginView
    1. user should be able to choose log in with Facebook account or log in with phone number
    2. user should be able to log out